Fudan-iGEM/2023-wiki/docs/src/engineering.md

 ### Test

 We compared the efficiency of the two surface display systems by mixing the *E.coli* pairs mentioned above.
-As Figure 1 indicates, When both the antigen and nanobody select intimin as the display protein, the results are significantly better than other combinations.
+As Figure 1 indicates, when we select intimin as the display protein for both antigen and nanobody, the results are significantly better than other combinations.

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/yzm/intimin-vs-inpnc.jpg" style='width:70%'>